The Prophetic Theology of James Luther Adams

 Sometimes the religion from which one is alienated may nevertheless have at its core something profoundly vital, something prodding us to ask fundamental questions, even if the former answers were unacceptable.
 If we can recognize this, we can begin improving our questions and our commitments.
 In a special way I was forced to do just this a decade after my [undergraduate] professor [Frank Rarig] sent me off to Harvard Divinity.
 I found myself in Nazi Germany in association with a German Harvard classmate, [Peter Brunner], who had just served time in the concentration camp in Dachau.
 Immediately on release from Dachau he had boldly resumed his leadership in the dangerous anti-Nazi underground movement of the resisting churches.
 There I came to appreciate at first hand the vocation, the calling, of prophetic religion in its perennial and creative struggle against the false gods of idolatry—racism, classism, and sexism.
 I learned anew and existentially the meaning of the Commandment, “Thou shalt have no other gods before me.”
 I learned that as soon as the universal God is forgotten, false gods rush in to fill the vacuum.

-Think of these three spiritual realities—prophetic faith, radical laicism, and covenant—as equipping resistance to the demonic realities of the world that hold us, unless we break their spell, in thrall.
+We can think of these three spiritual realities—prophetic faith, radical laicism, and sacred covenant—as equipping resistance to the demonic realities of the world that hold us, unless we break their spell, in thrall.
 In prophetic mood Adams used to say: “Don’t talk about sin in generalities.
 Give its name and address.”
 Let me try.
 Why are we a society that cannot protect its own children from trauma and death by gunfire?
 That cannot assure basic health care for all?
 That can generate immense wealth but cannot find employment with a living wage for all?
 That cannot stop sponsoring an endless Israeli occupation and expropriation of Palestine?
 That cannot bring itself to say, “Black lives matter, and we will make it so in our political commitments and our personal relationships”?
 That compulsively pedals meaningless sex and gratuitous violence and calls it light entertainment, not deadening decadence?

 Are these political issues, moral issues, or spiritual issues?
 They are all three.
 As political issues they concern the covenants that form the bonds of mutual commitment throughout society.
 As moral issues they concern our participation in voluntary associations, diverse and egalitarian groups dedicated to the common good.
 As spiritual issues they call us, in Adams’s immortal phrase, to take time seriously—not to withdraw into a “spurious spirituality” but to engage with the great issues of our common life.